-But this first solution blew up in a major way among the Very Online People who became Extremely Angry on Facebook.
+But this first solution blew up in a major way among the Very Online People who became Extremely Angry Online People.
 Heads on platters were demanded.
 Careers were threatened.
-Talks were had.

-And the drama spilled over into the real world when a very dedicated vandal began secretly sawing the rungs off the mountain.
-Yes, you read that correctly.
+The drama spilled over into the real world when, in secret, a vandal began sawing the rungs off the mountain.
+Yeah, you read that correctly.

 By the time I got there in mid-September, at least one of the rungs had already been sawn off.
 You can see one pair of metal nubs above the highest rung in this photo…

 Iron rungs like this are a common sight on hiking trails in many parts of the world.
-However, in the USA, at least on the east coast, wooden ladders are the usual solution at exceptionally tricky spots.
+However, in the USA, at least on the east coast at exceptionally tricky spots, wooden ladders are the preferred solution.

-Many people felt that the DEC’s iron rungs were a deep insult to the Devil’s Path and to the entire east coast.
-A few hotheads felt that if a hiker couldn’t handle this dangerous area, they should stay off this section of trail altogether.
+Many people felt that the DEC’s iron rungs were an insult to the Devil’s Path.
+A few hotheads felt that if a hiker couldn’t handle this dangerous area, he or she should stay off the Devil’s Path altogether.

-Meanwhile, over the coming weeks, the vandal continued, secretly, to remove most of the remaining rungs.
+Meanwhile, over the coming weeks, again in secret, the vandal continued to remove rungs.

 Eventually, the DEC closed this trail section and spent several weeks building a new route around the problem area, which they then re-opened in November.

 A Great End Result